Photos of Tajikistan: 70 surreal snaps of Western Tajikistan

 What more could you ask for?

 But don’t take my words at face value.
-Here are 70+ photos of my recent ventures through western Tajikistan to prove traveling to Tajikistan is definitely one of the best decisions you can make in the coming year.
+Here are 70+ photos of Tajikistan from my recent ventures through the west of the country to prove that traveling to Tajikistan is 100% one of the best decisions you can make in the coming year.

-70 photos of Western Tajikistan because it’s stunning AF
+70 photos of Tajikistan because it’s stunning AF

 My favorite view from my blogger trip in Western Tajikistan: this pass overlooking Kulikalon Lake, which means “big lake” in the local language.